Fear of Food (That is NOT an Eating Disorder)

 Over time, you will be able to overcome your fear.
 If you have lost weight and need to regain it we will also guide you in strategies to stop and reverse weight loss.
-When working with children with these issues, we use a family-based approach.
+When working with teens and children with these issues, we use a family-based approach.

 Learn how to support a loved one with emetophobia.